 For the best-tasting baked goods, the one rule of thumb is to cream the butter and sugar together for longer than you would ever think (4 to 5 minutes is the standard guideline).

 Well-creamed butter ensures that the ingredient will be evenly distributed throughout the batter, making your baked goods moist and yummy.

-This video demonstrates how to peel an orange in under 30 seconds:
+The video below demonstrates how to correctly peel an orange.

 Citrus sections never looked so sweet.

 Have you got something bland that needs a little oomph?
 Add bacon (and don't forget to bake it)!

 This ingredient is used by chefs the world over to add flavor, salt, and texture to plain potatoes, boring rice, and everyday veggies.

 Speaking of bacon, the secret to making anything fried taste even better is to fry it in bacon fat (aka bacon grease) instead of olive or vegetable oil.